youssefEssa22/youssefEssa22/README.md

 - 👋 Hi,I am Youssef Essa
 - 👀 I’m interested in Self development
-- 🌱 I’m currently learning Python and Web programming
+- 🌱 I’m currently learning Python and Data Analysis
-- 💞️ I’m looking to collaborate on my projects for web
+- 💞️ I’m looking to collaborate on my projects
 - 📫 How to reach me Follow me on Facebook (Youssef Essa) Or on Discord
 - 🏫 CS (Data Science and AI)